JossWritesCode/JossWritesCode/README.md

 Fun facts:

-* From southern California.
-I lived in Taiwan for almost three years.
-Now I live in Toronto.
 * Check out my portfolio here: <a href="https://www.josswritescode.com/">JossWritesCode.com</a>
 * To my friends, family, and anyone else, I'm happy to help fix your computer 😅